evapeak/bitcoind/README.md

 # Build bitcoind on Ubuntu 14.10 on Azure

-Motivation is to create a full bitcoin node using bitcoind, permanlty on using Microsoft's Azure.
+Motivation: To create comprehensive instructions for anyone to follow to allow users to deploy a full bitcoin node using bitcoind, permanlty on using Microsoft's Azure.

+##Requirements
+1. Secondary drive large enough for the block chain growth
+2. No wallet
+3. No UI
+4. Allow to be discovered by opening firewall
+5. Good uptime

 ##Create an Ubuntu VM on Azure

 From the Microsoft Azure portal https://manage.windowsazure.com.

 1. Select Virtual Machines -> New -> Create Quick.
-2. Give the node a DNS name.
+2. Give the node a DNS name
 3. Select Ubuntu 14.10 from the images drop down
 4. Set a password
 5. Select your region
 6. Attach a second 120GB empty disk (to be used for the block chain)
+7. The size should be set to around A2 while the code is built, then scaled back to A0 after.

 ![Step1](https://github.com/evapeak/bitcoind/blob/master/azure1.png)